Gaby Mora

 February 2, 2019 /

 Today is pisco sour day.
 The Peruvian national cocktail is celebrated on the first Saturday in February every year since 2005.
 I published my standard recipe a couple of years ago.
 I mentioned in passing that you could use water and stevia instead of syrup but did not give any quantities.
 This year I decided to make myself a low sugar pisco sour using Raw Earth stevia & monk fruit sweetener.
-A few notes on ratios and ingredients, rehashed from the original article: I like my pisco sour made with the ratio 3:1:1:1 (pisco to egg white to syrup to lime juice).
-If this is too strong, try 2:1:1:1.
-If…
+A few notes on ratios and ingredients, rehashed from the original article: Finally, even though this drink is low sugar (even “keto”), it doesn’t mean it’s inherently healthy.
+It is lower in calories and sugar than the original version,…

 read more